Last updated: 8 October 2024

 The design for the area includes the following:

-• Permeable surfacing - a permeable road is proposed to allow rainwater to filter through the carriageway surfacing and into the voided stone fill layer below the surface, which provides surface water storage.
+- Permeable surfacing: a permeable road is proposed to allow rainwater to filter through the carriageway surfacing and into the voided stone fill layer below the surface, which provides surface water storage.
 These stored volumes of surface water are released back into the Thames Water sewer system at a controlled rate over a period of time as capacity becomes available in the sewer network after the storm event has passed.

-• Rain gardens - a rain garden is a Sustainable Urban Drainage System (SuDS) feature that provides an opportunity to use rainwater for irrigating plants and to improve drainage by filtering rainwater through the planted area into a voided stone-fill storage area.
+- Rain gardens: a rain garden is a Sustainable Urban Drainage System (SuDS) feature that provides an opportunity to use rainwater for irrigating plants and to improve drainage by filtering rainwater through the planted area into a voided stone-fill storage area.
 This stored rainwater is discharged into the sewer network at a controlled rate and when capacity becomes available after the storm event has passed.
 Rain gardens also provide enhanced amenities, with an improved ecological habitat with enhanced biodiversity and a generally improved appearance to the area.
 These are being implemented throughout the borough to enhance the capacity of the existing drainage network.

-cost to householders).
+- Rainwater planters (for residents): An exciting new trial project to capture rainwater and help to reduce flooding is underway.
+The Community Rainwater Management team (an environmental project group), working with the National Flood Forum are testing out a method of distributed storage to reduce the impact of heavy rainfall on sewers.
+Subject to Ofwat (Water Services Regulation Authority) funding, we are trialling the installation of Rainwater Planters (at no cost to householders).
 A rainwater planter is a type of water-butt, with the dual benefit of capturing rainwater for you to use on plants and your garden.
 These also have a planting tray on top for plants and will assist reduce the impact of storm rainwater on sewers.
 We will be in touch over the next few months to tell you more about this free offer, and how you can benefit.

 Engagement and consultation